RV Shipments Will Stabilize in 2020

 RV shipments are expected to stabilize in 2020, according to a new forecast prepared by longtime RV industry analyst, Richard Curtin, PhD, who is also a professor at the University of Michigan’s Survey Research Center.

 In the Spring 2020 issue of the RV RoadSigns newsletter, Curtin projects total RV shipments will range between 420,200 and 380,300 units this year with the most likely final total being 410,100 units.
 That total would represent a one percent increase over the 406,100 units shipped in 2019.

-Towable RV shipments are anticipated to reach 356,000 units in 2019 and 347,000 units in 2020.
-Motorhome shipments are projected to finish at 45,200 units by the end of this year and at 40,400 units in 2020.
+Towable RV shipments are anticipated to reach 366,900 units in 2020.
+Motorhome shipments are projected to finish at 43,200 units by year end.

 Curtin believes that steadying RV sales will be due to positive economic indicators, including job and wage growth as well as low interest rates and inflation.
 The upcoming presidential election and potential impact of the coronavirus are uncertainties that will likely impact the market in the second half of 2020.

 The projected 2020 year-end total of 410,100 units would rank as the third best annual total on comparable record and surpass the 10-year shipment average of 365,800 units; the 20-year average of 337,400 units; and the 30-year average of 304,600 units.